Pkore960/PKore960/README.md

 # 👋 Hi, I'm Pranav Kore

-I'm a **SDE Intern at [HERE Technologies](https://www.here.com/)** focused on building reliable backend systems and learning new technologies.
 I’m a Computer Engineering graduate with hands-on experience in backend and full-stack development.
 Proficient in Java, Spring Boot, Node.js, AWS Lambda and REST APIs.
 Completed internship at [HERE Technologies](https://www.here.com/), focusing on optimising cloud functions and building scalable APIs.

 ---